 A feature unique to Netflix is Play Something, which will automatically start a title from the library when you can't settle on something to watch.
 The platform also hosts a few interactive titles and is slowly expanding into mobile games, which are available to subscribers for no additional fee.

-Prime Video, meanwhile, supports Watch Parties, so you can watch a title online with friends.
-You also have the option to subscribe to Prime Video Channels, albeit for an extra cost.
-Channels give you access to even more content through the Prime Video app, so you don't have to constantly switch between services to enjoy your favourite shows and movies.
+Meanwhile, Prime Video gives you the option to subscribe to Prime Video Channels, albeit for an extra cost.
+Channels give you access to even more content through the Prime Video app so you don't have to constantly switch between services to enjoy your favourite shows and movies.

 Both services offer a premium streaming experience, so it ultimately comes down to what you want to watch.
-Do you want endless choice, a steady influx of new titles and a lot of kids' content?
+Do you want endless choices, a steady influx of new titles and a lot of kids content?
 Go with Netflix.
 Do Prime Video's originals make your heart flutter?
 Then the choice is clear.

 No matter which service speaks to you, you can take advantage of Prime Video's 30-day free trial to go hands-on without spending a cent.
-With Netflix you must now head on over to the Netflix website and sign up, as there's no longer a free trial.
+With Netflix, there's no free trial.
 To begin your Prime Video trial, simply click the link below:

 Latest streaming headlines